box-community/box-python-gen-workshop/workshops/sign/sign.md

 ## Resend sign requests
 What if the signer did not receive the email?
 Or the email was lost?
 Or the signer deleted the email by mistake?

-You can resend the sign request email to the signer, either manually or turn on the automatic resend option.
+You can resend the sign request email to the `signer`, either manually or turn on the automatic resend option.

 The automatic resend option sends a reminder email to the `signers` that have not signed the document yet, after 3, 8, 13, and 18 days.